 9] Dronejacking

 With drone jacking, cybercriminals use different types of drones to target users’ personal information.
-Drones are majorly used by camera crews, security systems, and law enforcement agencies.
-With improper security, they can control the drone hardware and pose security threats to organizations like Amazon that deliver essentials to customers.
-With drone jacking, the hackers determine how many products will be delivered to how many customers.
-The aftereffect of such malicious attacks affects the security standards of an organization and its overall reputation with a customer.
+Camera crews, security systems, and law enforcement agencies mainly use drones.
+With improper security, they can control the drone hardware and pose a security threat to organizations like Amazon, which deliver essentials to customers.
+With drone jacking, hackers determine how many products will be delivered to which customers.
+The aftereffect of such malicious attacks affects the security standards of an organization and its overall reputation with customers.

 10] Malicious advertising

 Malicious advertising, also called malvertising, involves using online ads to spread malware.
 It is by adding a suspicious code into ads displayed on websites via legitimate online advertising networks.
 It includes “fake alert” attacks where a malicious ad can cause the target user to take harmful action in the interest of the hacker.
-Scams like “technical support scams” involve the target user unintentionally providing remote access to their systems.
-It leads to compromising potential sensitive information.
+Scams, such as “technical support scams,” involve the target user unintentionally providing remote access to their system.
+It leads to the compromise of potentially sensitive information.

 Summary

-As technology continuously evolves, cybersecurity threats will increase in many different ways.
+As technology continues to evolve, cybersecurity threats will increase in various ways.
 It puts a lot of pressure on companies to build up their security to guard against such attacks.
 Hence, every organization needs to build its network security, update security measures as required, monitor threats regularly, and respond to them appropriately.
 Having an apt incident response management can greatly help both the organization and their customers to deal with any crisis.

 How can I stop cyber threats?

 It is not always possible to stop a cyber threat.
 But it is possible to stay aware and safe of such crimes as much as possible.
-Knowledge regarding cyber threats and malicious ways of cyber attacks of the cybercriminals can save the day.
+Knowledge regarding cyber threats and malicious ways of cyber attacks by cybercriminals can save the day.